Reachability in Restricted Chemical Reaction Networks: Introduction

 \subsection{An Overview of Related Models}

+While reachability was proven EXPSPACE-hard 1976 in \cite{Lipton:1976:TECH} and decidable in 1981 \cite{Mayr:1981:STOC}, completeness was not proven until 2021 when the unrestricted version of the reachability problem was proven to be Ackermann-complete \cite{czerwinski:2022:FOCS,leroux:2022:FOCS} for the equivalent models of Vector Addition Systems, Petri-Nets, and Standard CRNs.

+\para{Chemical Reaction Networks.} The desire and attempt to bring a mathematical abstraction to model chemical reactions has been well-documented for over a hundred years, but began in its modern incarnation during the 1960s as chemical reaction network theory \cite{Aris:1965:ARMA,Aris:1968:ARMA}.
+CRNs consist of a set of rules/reactions, e.g. $A+B \rightarrow C+D+E$, that represent the act of replacing the reactants ($A+B$) with the products ($C+D+E$).
+In \emph{Proper} CRNs, where reactions do not change the system's total volume, i.e., the number of reactants matches the number of products for each system rules, reachability and production are known to be PSPACE-hard even with catalytic reactions \cite{Esparza2019}.

+\para{Vector Addition Systems.} Vector Addition Systems (VAS) have an initial vector of non-negative integers and a set of operational integer vectors.
+The system is allowed to add these vectors however desired, as long as none of the values in the initial/counter vector ever become negative.
+VAS is closely related to CRNs as a reaction $A+B \rightarrow C+D+E$ can be represented by an operational vector $[ -1, -1, 1, 1, 1 ]$ assuming the vector indices map to $A,B,C,D,E$.
+VAS therefore encompasses exactly the CRN models that do not make us of \emph{catalytic} reactions that utilize a species as both a reactant and a product.

+The related questions of coverage, asking if there exists a reachable configuration with at least the given number of each species, and boundness, asking if the set of reachable configurations is finite, were shown to be in EXPSPACE \cite{rackoff1978covering}.
+Other relevant reachability results include, VASs with dimension $\leq 5$ were proven decidable \cite{hopcroft1979reachability}, as the set of reachable configurations is a semilinear set.
+In VAS with states (VASS), it was also shown that there exists $6$-dimensional VASs whose reachable configurations can form non-semilinear sets.
+In 2-Dimensional VASS, reachability is PSPACE-complete if the values of the input and target vector are encoded in binary and NL-complete if encoded in unary \cite{blondin2021reachability}.

-\paragraph{Petri-Nets.} Petri-Nets were first formally introduced in \cite{Petri:1962:PHD} in 1962 to visually describe chemical processes.
+\para{Petri-Nets.} Petri-Nets were first formally introduced in \cite{Petri:1962:PHD} in 1962 to visually describe chemical processes.
 Petri-Nets provide a graphical representation of reactions by having \emph{places} with edges to \emph{transitions}, which have edges to other places.
-Weights accompanying these edges correspond to consumption within reactions between different elements.
-The reachability problem was shown to be EXPSPACE-hard in 1976 \cite{Lipton:1976:TECH} and was shown to be decidable five years later \cite{Mayr:1981:STOC}.
-Reachability in Petri-Nets has continued to be an active area of research with numerous extensions and restrictions on the graph structure.
-The unrestricted version of the reachability problem was not proven until 2021, when it was shown to be Ackermann-complete \cite{czerwinski:2022:FOCS, leroux:2022:FOCS}.
+In terms of CRNs, \emph{places} correspond to the different species types, and \emph{tokens} in the Petri-Net model represent integer counts of each species type.
+Weights accompanying reaction edges corresponding to consumption within reactions between different elements.
+Reachability in Petri-Nets has continued to be an active area of research, with numerous extensions and restrictions on the graph structure.
+Immediate observation Petri-Nets (IO Nets), introduced in \cite{Esparza2019}, place a restriction on the transitions such that each transition involves 3 places: the source, the destination, and the observed place.
+The observed place acts as a `catalyst' in the transition.
+By simulating a bounded-tape Turing machine, reachability in IO nets is shown to be PSPACE-hard \cite{Esparza2019}.